Nutrition Science - BA, BS

 The nutrition science program encourages field work, volunteer, and/or internship positions that will help students network and identify career paths.
 As well, nutrition science students are encouraged to participate in undergraduate research with faculty.
 These research experiences are designed to be collaborative in nature, meaningful to both students and faculty.

-This minor is offered in the College for Women only.
+This major is offered in the College for Women only.

 |EXSS 3200||Health Behavior Psychology||4|